awsdocs/amazon-s3-file-gateway-user-guide/doc_source/monitoring-file-gateway.md

 There are two use cases in which you can use file upload notification:
 + For automating in\-cloud processing of files that are uploaded, you can call the `NotificationPolicy` parameter and get back a notification ID\.
 The notification that is triggered when the files have been uploaded has the same notification ID as the one that was returned by the API\.
 If you map this notification ID to track the list of files that you are uploading, you can trigger processing of the file that is uploaded in AWS when the event with the same ID is generated\.
-+ For content distribution use cases, you can have two file gateways that map to the same Amazon S3 bucket\.
++ For content distribution use cases, you can have two S3 File Gateways that map to the same Amazon S3 bucket\.
 The file share client for Gateway1 could upload new files to Amazon S3, and the files are read by file share clients on Gateway2\.
 The files upload to Amazon S3, but they are not visible to Gateway2 because it uses a locally cached version of files in Amazon S3\.
 To make the files visible in Gateway2, you can use the `NotificationPolicy` parameter to request file upload notification from Gateway1 to notify you when the upload file is done\.
 You can then use CloudWatch Events to automatically issue a [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) request for the file share on Gateway2\.
 When the [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) request is complete, the new file is visible in Gateway2\.

 **Example—File upload notification**
 The following example shows a file upload notification that is sent to you through CloudWatch when the event matches the rule you created\.
 This notification is in JSON format\.
 You can configure this notification to be delivered to the target as a text message\.
 The `detail-type` is `Storage Gateway Object Upload Event`\.